 Netspar brings together pension and retirement experts from the industry and academia to examine current issues from their diverse backgrounds.
 These project groups outline various considerations, search for common objectives, explore new fields of research, and sketch out future scenarios.
 Thanks to this broad scope, the project groups produce valuable insights, and often recommendations, as well, for policymakers.

-The Foundation Board provides recommendations every year in September on what project groups should be formed.
-The Partner Research Council (PRC) formulates potential topics using the Netspar Research Agenda 2019-2023 as a starting point.
+The Foundation Board provides recommendations every year on what project groups should be formed.
+The Partner Research Council (PRC) formulates potential topics using the Netspar Research Agenda 2023-2027 as a starting point.